jessica-ewald/fastbmdR/README.md

 # fastbmdR
-Perform dose-response analysis of omics data

-# fastbmdR

-`fastbmdR` is an R package designed for performing dose-response analysis of omics data.
+`fastbmdR` is an R package designed for performing computationally-efficient dose-response analysis of omics data.

 ## Installation